 MDN is used by people all over the world as a reference and guide to Web technologies, as well as to the internals of Firefox itself.
 Our localization communities are a key part of the Mozilla project; their work in translating and localizing our documentation helps people around the world develop for the open Web.
-If you'd like to learn more about our localization teams, join one of the teams, or even start a new localization, this is the place to begin.
+If you'd like to learn more about localization, or even start a new localization, this is the place to begin.

 - Localization projects

-- All localization and translation work done on MDN is done by our amazing community of volunteers.
-This article lists localization projects, their leads and contributors, and other details.
+- All localization and translation work on MDN is done by an amazing community of volunteers.
+This article lists localization projects, some of their active contributors, and other details.

 - Starting a new MDN localization